Master of Nursing Science information evenings 2023

-The Centre for Postgraduate Nursing Studies is ranked in the world’s top 100 nursing schools (QS World University Ranking by Subject 2022).
+The Department of Nursing (formerly the Centre for Postgraduate Nursing Studies) ranked in the world’s top 100 nursing schools (QS World University Ranking by Subject 2022).

 On our Christchurch campus, you’ll be taught by highly-qualified academic staff with strong clinical links throughout New Zealand.
 You’ll benefit from the latest nursing research and technology, and will have access to the impressive University of Otago Christchurch Simulation Centre.
 You will undertake between 1,100 and 1,500 hours of clinical practice to facilitate the integration of theory, research, and practical skills.